 Otherwise refer to the following sections, depending on whether or not the boot menu appears when starting Tails:

-The following section applies if the boot menu does not appears when starting Tails.
+The following section applies if the boot menu does not appear when starting Tails.

 Which version of Tails are you trying to start?